Islam in France: Accepted French citizens

-Notwithstanding the islamist extremists' terrorist attacks in France, including the Charlie Hebdo and Nice terror attacks, some studies have concluded that France is the European country where Muslims integrate the best and feel the most for their country and that French Muslims have the most positive opinions about their fellow citizens of different faiths.
+Notwithstanding the islamist extremists' terrorist attacks in France, including the Charlie Hebdo and Nice terror attacks, some studies have concluded that France is the European country where Muslims integrate the best and feel the most for their country, and that French Muslims have the most positive opinions about their fellow citizens of different faiths.
 A 2006 study from the Pew Research Center on Integration is one such study.
 In Paris and the surrounding Île-de-France region where French Muslims tend to be more educated and religious, the vast majority rejects violence and say they are loyal to France according to studies by Euro-Islam, a comparative research network on Islam and Muslims in the West sponsored by GSRL Paris/CNRS France and Harvard University.
 On the other hand, a 2013 IPSOS survey published by the French daily Le Monde, indicated that only 26% of French respondents believed that Islam was compatible with French society (compared to 89% identifying Catholicism as compatible and 75% identifying Judaism as compatible).
 A 2014 survey by the Pew Research Center showed that out of all Europeans, the French view Muslim minorities most favorably with 72% having a favorable opinion.
 Other research has shown how these positive attitudes are not always reflected in popular opinion and the subject of Muslim integration in France is much more nuanced and complex.

-In April 2018 an Algerian Muslim woman refused to shake hands with an official for religious reasons at a citizenship ceremony.
+In April 2018, an Algerian Muslim woman refused to shake hands with an official for religious reasons at a citizenship ceremony.
 As an applicant must demonstrate being integrated into society as well as respect for French values, officials considered her not integrated and denied her citizenship application.

 Religiosity

-According to a poll by Institut français d'opinion publique in 2020, 46% of Muslims gave the view that their religious beliefs were more important than the values and laws of the French Republic, more than twice the fraction of the French public (17%).
-Among Muslims under 25 years of age a large majority (74%) considered their religion more important than French laws and values.
+According to a poll by Institut français d'opinion publique in 2020, 46% of a sample of 10,000 Muslims gave the view that their religious beliefs were as important than the "French values" and laws.
+Among Muslims under 25 years old, a large majority (74%) considered their religion more important than "French values."

 LGBT acceptance

-The 2009 Gallup poll showed that 35% of the French Muslims believed that homosexuality is morally acceptable.
+A 17-year-old Gallup poll, published in 2009, showed that 35% of French Muslims believed that homosexuality is morally acceptable.

 Unemployment

-In October 2020, the unemployment among Muslims was far higher at 14% than the population at large (8%).
+In October 2020, the unemployment among Muslims was far higher at 14% than the population at large (8%); religious discrimination and ethnic-origin discrimination against French Muslims is common in French employment practices and processes, French people with Arabic-language surnames (whether they are Muslim, Christian, or Jewish) experience hurdles in French workplaces.

 Education

-According to a poll by Institut Montaigne in 2016, 15% of Muslims in France had no academic qualification at all and 25% had less than secondary education (Baccalauréat).
-12% had more than 2 years higher education, a further 20% had more than 2 years.
-It been estimated that Muslim students form more than 10% of the students in the French Catholic schools.
+According to a poll by Institut Montaigne in 2016, 25% of Muslims in France had less than secondary education (Baccalauréat).
+12% had two years of higher education, a further 20% had more than two years.
+It has been estimated that Muslim students form more than 10% of the students in the French Catholic schools.